Ganzabahl/Ansible_Infrastructure/README.md

 For a more streamlined approach the role "updates", is being added.

+## Note:
+Things that are still being debugged or not priotized:
-Note: The role is working when using stand-alone Ansible.
+The role is working when using stand-alone Ansible.
 When testing with ansible-semaphore I however get some apt locked and "require root" issues despite become is set.
+OpenSuse works with Leap.
+Thumbleweed and MicroOS is not yet supported by this playbook.